-We have seen more than a handful gaming phones emerge since last year, and Asus ROG phone was one of the most ambitious of the lot.
-The first ROG phone was perhaps also the most expensive one and that’s because ASUS choose to go all out and beyond instead of following a conservative or balanced approach, even if this meant being ahead of the existing gaming software for phones.
+We have seen more than a handful of gaming phones emerge since last year, and the Asus ROG phone was one of the most ambitious of the lot.
+The first ROG phone was perhaps also the most expensive one and that’s because ASUS choose to go all out and beyond instead of following a conservative or balanced approach.

-Asus perseveres with the same ideology for the ROG Phone 2 this year.
-The company claims that it has improved upon all aspects of ROG Phone and expects that the ROG Phone 2 will be equally appealing to both gamers and to mainstream buyers who’d favor a premium phone with uncompromised performance.
+Asus perseveres with the same ideology this year, except that it has drastically cut the price – thus making ROG Phone 2 equally appealing to both gamers and mainstream buyers who’d favor a premium phone with uncompromised performance.

 |Model||Asus ROG Phone 2|